reframejs/reframe/readme.md

 What makes Reframe special is that:
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
-We teach about modern web development and we clarify how to take crucial decisions.
+We teach modern web development and clarify how to decide crucial aspects of your stack.
 (REST, GraphQL, or RPC?
 Redux or stateful components?
 Interactive views or plain old HTML?
 Server-side rendering/routing or client-side rendering/routing?
 Etc.) **(Work-in-progress)**
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
-It's built with a rock solid yet super flexible fundation &mdash; Reframe is what we call a "Zero-LOC framework".
+Built with a rock-solid yet flexible fundation (we elaborate in the "Zero-LOC Framework" section bellow).
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
 Simplicity is our thing.
 We believe it's possible to have a modern & simple stack.